 \item Lefschetz singularities.

 We require that the critical points of $\pi$ are generic (also called nondegenerate) and locally integrable.
-This means that $I_E$ is integrable in a neighborhood of $Crit(E)$, and that $D \pi$ (seen as a section of the bundle $Hom_{\mathbb{C}}(TE; \pi^{*}T\mathbb{D}^2)$ of complex linear maps) is transverse to the zero- section.
+This means that $I_E$ is integrable in a neighborhood of the set of critical points $Crit(\pi)$, and that $D \pi$ (seen as a section of the bundle $Hom_{\mathbb{C}}(TE; \pi^{*}T\mathbb{D}^2)$ of complex linear maps) is transverse to the zero- section.
 The second condition is equivalent to saying that the complex Hessian $D^2 \pi$ at every critical point is nondegenerate.
-In addition, we will assume that there is at most one critical point in each fiber, so that the projection $Crit(\pi) \to Critv(\pi)$ is bijective; this last assumption is for convenience only, and could easily be removed.
+In addition, we will assume that there is at most one critical point in each fiber, so that, denoting the set of critical values of $\pi$ by $Critv(\pi)=\pi (Crit(\pi) )$, we get that the projection $Crit(\pi) \to Critv(\pi)$ is bijective; this last assumption is for convenience only, and could easily be removed.